 Policy Implications

 Our results may be cautiously generalisable to other low and middle income populations, especially in the Eastern Mediterranean region (recognising the many potential similarities in social, cultural and economic attributes of these societies).
-It also the (missing data) (identifying potential heterogeneity and effects of individual treatments) , compared with other approaches.
-Clearly, t and future policy development in a post-conflict era.
+It also highlights both the challenges (missing data) and benefits (identifying potential heterogeneity and effects of individual treatments) of grounding analysis in country-specific data, compared with other approaches.
+Clearly, the political catastrophe that has engulfed Syria since 2011 inevitably reduces the immediate relevance of the lessons that may be drawn from our Syrian findings; however, in the longer term these may provide a baseline for subsequent policy analysis and future policy development in a post-conflict era.

 Our findings highlight the consistently powerful effects of even small changes in the major cardiovascular risk factors, smoking, blood pressure and cholesterol.
 Furthermore, dramatic rises in diabetes have occurred across the region, mainly reflecting marked increases in BMI and adverse trends in diet (particularly salt, sugar, saturated fat and calorie intakes).
 These dietary and obesity trends also underlie most of the observed increases in blood pressure and cholesterol levels.